wavefrontHQ/docs/pages/doc/tracing_apdex.md

   <p><span style="font-size: large; font-weight: 300"><b>Apdex<sub>T</sub></b> = ( 230 + (40/2)) / 300 = <b>0.83</b></span></p>

-Based on the Apdex score, you now know that the `shopping` service is doing good.
+Based on the Apdex score, you now know that the performance of the `shopping` service is good.

 ## Configure the Threshold (T) Value